hibbitts-design/hibbitts-design-org-learn/pages/02.opencoursehub/04.getting-ready/docs.md

 From the getgrav.org site at [https://getgrav.org/downloads/skeletons](https://getgrav.org/downloads/skeletons) or via this direct link: [http://hibbittsdesign.org/blog/downloads/grav-skeleton-open-matter-course-hub-site.zip](http://hibbittsdesign.org/blog/downloads/grav-skeleton-open-matter-course-hub-site.zip)

-You can also download two variations of Course Hub - [Basic Course Hub](http://hibbittsdesign.org/blog/downloads/grav-skeleton-open-matter-course-hub-site-basic.zip) (with fewer example pages and features shown) or [Advanced Course Hub](http://hibbittsdesign.org/blog/downloads/grav-skeleton-open-matter-course-hub-site-advanced.zip) (with more example pages and features shown).
+You can also download two variations of Course Hub - [Intermediate Course Hub](http://hibbittsdesign.org/blog/downloads/grav-skeleton-open-matter-course-hub-site-intermediate.zip) (with fewer example pages and features shown) or [Advanced Course Hub](http://hibbittsdesign.org/blog/downloads/grav-skeleton-open-matter-course-hub-site-advanced.zip) (with more example pages and features shown).

-**Grav 1.6 Beta Course Hub Skeleton Package**

-Designed for the upcoming Grav 1.6 release all Course Hub skeleton packages will include enhanced support for the [Presentation Plugin](https://github.com/OleVik/grav-plugin-presentation).
-You can download these beta releases on GitHub at [https://github.com/hibbitts-design/grav-skeleton-course-hub/releases/tag/v2.8.2](https://github.com/hibbitts-design/grav-skeleton-course-hub/releases/tag/v2.8.2)

 ##### 1.3 Log into your Webhost cPanel and go to the File Manager area